 According to the EPA, indoor air contains two to five times the concentration of pollutants compared to outdoor air.
-Since the average American spends 90% of their time inside, indoor air quality matters for your family.
+Since the average American spends 90% of their time inside, indoor air quality matters for her family.
 Thankfully, with the right tools and strategies you can improve the air in your home.

 EPA Recommended Air Quality Solutions

-The government’s Environmental Protection Agency offers advice for families to protect their homes from indoor air pollution.
+The U.S. Government’s Environmental Protection Agency offers advice for families to protect their homes from indoor air pollution.
 One reason you’re hearing more about indoor air pollution is the increase in contaminants.
 In the goal to make buildings more energy efficient, we’ve also made them less ventilated.
 This means inadequate air exchange between inside and outside air.
 The same air cycles through your home over and over without the benefit of new air entering from the outside.

 Better home ventilation is one of the top recommendations from the EPA.
 Look for ways to improve the flow of new air into your home from the outside, like by opening windows and doors.
 However, natural air flow decreases energy efficiency from your HVAC unit.